Futures and the Async Syntax

 | ^^^^^^^^^^^^^^^ `main` function is not allowed to be `async`

 Most languages which support async bundle a runtime with the language.
 Rust does not.
 Instead, there are many different async runtimes available, each of which makes different tradeoffs suitable to the use case they target.
-For example, a high-throughput web server with many CPU cores and a large amount of RAM has very different different needs than a microcontroller with a single core, a small amount of RAM, and no ability to do heap allocations.
-The crates which provide those runtimes also often supply async versions of common functionality like file or network I/O.
+For example, a high-throughput web server with many CPU cores and a large amount of RAM has very different needs than a microcontroller with a single core, a small amount of RAM, and no ability to do heap allocations.
+The crates which provide those runtimes also often supply async versions of common functionality such as file or network I/O.

-Here, and throughout the rest of this chapter, we will use the run function from the trpl crate, which takes a future as an argument and runs it to completion.
+Here, and throughout the rest of this chapter, we’ll use the run function from the trpl crate, which takes a future as an argument and runs it to completion.
 Behind the scenes, calling run sets up a runtime to use to run the future passed in.
 Once the future completes, run returns whatever value the future produced.

 Filename: src/main.rs